French and Francophone Studies concentration

 • One course at the 700 or 800 level.

 • FREN 1510 (no more than two may count for concentration credit)

 -- Students may count up to four courses (taken in French) for concentration credit from a semester’s study abroad and up to five courses from a full year abroad.
 A year or semester of study abroad in France or a Francophone country is considered an integral part of the concentration and is therefore highly recommended.
 Students should consult the concentration advisor prior to going abroad to find out which types of courses will count for the concentration.

 -- Seven electives, respecting the following criteria:

-- At least two 1000-level courses offered in the Department of French Studies (excluding FREN 1510 and FREN 1900) are required;
+• At least two 1000-level courses offered in the Department of French Studies (in addition to FREN 1510 and FREN 1900) are required;

-The Concentration Advisor for the Department of French Studies, Thangam Ravindranathan will be happy to discuss the concentration program in French Studies with interested students.
-She can be reached by e-mail (Thangam_Ravindranathan@Brown.edu), phone (401-863-2740) or in Room 208 during regular office hours.
+The Concentration Advisor for the Department of French Studies, Prof. Thangam Ravindranathan, will be happy to discuss the concentration program in French Studies with interested students.
+She can be reached by e-mail, phone (401-863-2740) or in Room 208 during regular office hours.